-Powered by more than 1,200 volunteers, Live Arts is a national model for engaged community theater.
+Powered by hundreds of volunteers, Live Arts is a national model for engaged community theater.
 For more than three decades, we’ve dedicated ourselves to the mission of “forging theater and community” in Charlottesville, Virginia.
 Our engagement in local communities runs deep, and we happily attract participants and audiences from across Central Virginia.
-We’re known for exceptionally high caliber productions that reflect the remarkable talent of our volunteer actors and productions teams.
-Learn about our organizational priorities in our Strategic Plan for 2021-2023.
+We’re known for exceptionally high caliber productions that reflect the remarkable talent of our volunteer actors and production teams.
+Learn about our organizational priorities in our Strategic Plan.

 Forging Theater and Community

 We are the anchor tenant in a four-story performance space in the heart of downtown Charlottesville.
-We acknowledge that we occupy the ancestral home of the Monacan and Manahoac Nations and that we live on stolen land.
+It is owned and managed by a separate nonprofit, Charlottesville Contemporary Arts, Inc. We acknowledge that we occupy the unceded ancestral home of the Monacan and Manahoac Nations and that we live on stolen land.
 We recognize them as the original stewards of this land and pay our respect to their elders—past, present and emerging.

 We are a hub for creativity, theater education, and community connection.
-Each year, we present a compelling season of plays and musicals.
-We welcome students of all ages to our year-round classes and workshops, offer teen playwriting programs, and run youth summer camps that introduce young artists to all aspects of the theater.
+Each year, we present a compelling season of plays and musicals, as well as a month-long new works festival.
+We welcome students of all ages to our year-round classes and workshops, offer teen playwriting programs, and run award-winning youth summer camps that introduce young artists to all aspects of the theater.

 We support the development of local works and provide resources for volunteer-led groups including a playwriting lab, script reading group, and costume and scenic guilds.
-And for more than two decades, we have provided tech support to high school and college theater companies performing in Scotland at the Edinburgh Festival Fringe.
+And for more than 25 years, we have provided tech support to high school and college theater companies performing in Scotland at the Edinburgh Festival Fringe.

 As a nonprofit theater, about half of our work is supported by earned income—mostly from ticket sales, tuition, and concessions.
 The other half is funded by contributed income—sponsorships, grants, individual gifts, and events.

 We are so grateful to each and every one of our donors.
 Each gift, big or small, has the power to change lives.
 Interested in the impact of your donation?
-Check out our 2020/21 Year in Review.
+Check out some of the countless Live Arts Stories of Transformation from our volunteers.

 Live Arts: A Brief History